 I think we have to calm ourselves down, to learn how to be in front of people and get used to the fact that our brain that has an evolutionary biased for spotting threat.
 Over-seeing threat is something our brain excels in.
 Our brain is evolutionary designed over millions of years to over-think, to spot patterns of danger, to react quickly to them.

 Often we blame ourselves for our weaknesses around public speaking.
 I think we should be kinder to ourselves – we are still using a brain that’s defending us from potential threats from million years ago.
 When did you last get attacked by a lion during a presentation?
-But we behave as if the lion is there in the audience.
+But we behave as if the lion is almost there in the audience.
 This is our evolutionary legacy rather than something broken with us as individuals.
 So it’s not our fault that we are they way we are, but it’s definitely our issue to sort out.
 So if you are anxious around public speaking, you are very, very normal.
 We need to appreciate our wonky brain and learn some new ways of handling our thoughts when we approach public speaking.

 Part of the answer to the fear of public speaking is to learn how to be ok with lots of people looking at us and how to calm our inner storm so we think a lot less.